-A Revocable Trust also known as Revocable Living Trust is created during your lifetime and is a document that determines how your assets will be handled after you depart this life or upon incapacitation.
-It is a way to move ownership of property and assets into a trust for later distribution to your trust’s beneficiaries.
-If you become incapacitated, it sets a plan out for your Trustee to take over and manage your assets without going to court or getting an appointed conservator.
+A Revocable Trust, also known as Revocable Living Trust, it is created during your lifetime and determines how your assets will be handled after you depart this life or upon incapacitation.
+It is a way to move ownership of property and assets into a Trust for later distribution to your Trust’s Beneficiaries.
+If you become incapacitated, it sets out a plan for your Trustee to take over and manage your assets without going to court or getting an appointed conservator.

-Here in Utah, with a Revocable Trust you can be both the Grantor and the Trustee.
-As stated above, it’s recommended that you have an additional co-Trustee in case you are unable to manage the trust yourself.
-Because you can be the Grantor and the Trustee, you maintain full control of the assets and property in the trust.
+In some states, like Utah, you can be both the Trustor and the Trustee.
+As stated above, it’s recommended that you have an additional co-Trustee in case you are unable to manage the Trust yourself.
+Because you can be the Grantor and the Trustee, you maintain full control of the assets and property in the Trust.
 You can sell, spend or give away the assets.
-You can even remove beneficiaries with no hassle.
+You can even remove Beneficiaries with no hassle.
 A Revocable Trust is changeable and flexible.

 To Fund Or Not To Fund?